oxsecurity/megalinter/docs/descriptors/clojure_clj_kondo.md

   --lang <lang>: if lang cannot be derived from the file extension this option will be
     used.
 Supported values: clj, cljs, cljc.

+  --filename <file>: in case stdin is used for linting, use this to set the
+    reported filename.

   --cache-dir: when this option is provided, the cache will be resolved to this
     directory.
 If --cache is false, this option will be ignored.